MatthewMachuca/FlexboxApiSPEC/flexboxAPIspecV2.md

 ## Flex Basis

-The flex-basis property specifies the initial length of a flexible item.
+The Basis property specifies the initial length of a flex item.

-Note: If the element is not a flexible item, the flex-basis property has no effect.

 ```xml